jpegMushrum/SomnologBot/README.md

 - Set notifications, bot will ask you about the dream at a certain time, so you won't forget to add dream

 ## Usage
-1. You need your own bot token, get it there: https://t.me/BotFather
+1. You need your own bot token, get it there: https://t.me/BotFather.
 2. Make token.txt with only your bot token in the src folder.
+3. Start the console in the main folder (SomnologBot) and start `python -m venv venv` (Windows) | `python3 -m venv venv` (Linux) to install virtual environment.
+4. Install aiogram to your virtual environment.
-3. Windows: start the start_w.bat | Linux: start the start_l.sh
+5. Windows: start the start_w.bat | Linux: start the start_l.sh.